New York, NY

 Work your way down to explore the rest of Midtown (read more).
 The infamous 5th Avenue, is full of shops, which makes it great to walk through on your way down. *During the Christmas Season, 5th Avenue is beautiful to see, almost every building is decorated in lights* On 53rd & 5th Ave is the MoMA Museum, if you feel like continuing a day of art, here's a good place to find contemporary modern art.
 Otherwise, 5th Avenue is the place to get lost in a trance of shopping.

-Midtown isn't usually my go to area for lunch, but one spot I would recommend is Rock & Reilly's, a rooftop restaurant in Midtown.
+Midtown isn't usually my go to area for lunch, but plenty of lunch spot options.
 Midtown is home to the iconic New York Public Library (NYPL) with Bryant Park right behind it.
 For those of you who have never been, the NYPL is open to the public and over 100 years old.
 Bryant Park is a lovely oasis amidst the noisy crowded streets of Midtown, you can either grab a snack and sit in the park or choose from the numerous spots to eat around.
 If it's the winter season, Bryant Park holds their annual Holiday Bazaar and ice skating rink .

 Exploring the rest of Midtown, you find what you'd normally expect - Times Square and the Empire State Building.
 Around 18th street is the Flatiron Building, (read more) at the intersection where Broadway & 5th Avenue meet.
 Here you'll also find Madison Sq.
 Park (not the stadium), where the famous Shake Shack resides, and Union Sq.
 Park, the urban hubs of the district surrounded by restaurants and stores.
-To end your Uptown & Midtown tour, you can enjoy dinner at Casa Mono in Gramercy, and continue the night with a post dinner nightcap at Bar Jamón.
+To end your Uptown & Midtown tour, you can enjoy dinner at one of the thousands of restaurants in the area!

 DAY 2: Chelsea, Meatpacking, Chinatown & Little Italy